-If the issue is still occurring, continue down with the next method below.
+If the issue is still occurring, continue with the next method below.

-It’s possible that the issue is occurring because the files that are being used in the startup procedure have become corrupted.
+This issue also occurs if the files used in the startup procedure have become corrupted.
 You might be able to fix the issue by inserting the installation media and performing a series of commands through Command Prompt that will repair the startup operation.